-The cameras will satisfy kids taking novelty photos, but they’re really very poor in quality, so don’t expect your kids to be taking anything worthy of actually keeping.
+The cameras will satisfy kids taking novelty photos, but they’re really very poor in quality, so don’t expect your little ones to be taking anything worthy of actually keeping.

 Amazon Fire 7 Kids Edition – Fire For Kids app

 And now to the real reason to consider this ahead of other, non-Amazon tablets: that one-year subscription to the Fire For Kids service.
-In essence it’s a simplified overlay for Fire OS, and provides access to swathes of age-appropriate content.
+In essence, it’s a simplified overlay for Fire OS and it provides access to swathes of age-appropriate content.

 Once your kid is signed in, they have a choice of content type: Books, Videos, Apps, Characters, and (if you’ve given them permission within the app) Web.
 They can also search by title or use the camera.
 All of the categories are full to the brim with content, and unlike with some kiddy tablets, you’ll even recognise most of it – most are well-known brands rather than cheapo filler content.

 Browsing by character, for instance, reveals a load of familiar faces: Harry Potter, Gruffalo, Postman Pat, Thomas the Tank Engine and a shedload more.
 There are also sub-categories such as Dinosaurs, Trains, Princesses, Sports and Superheroes.